Real Estate Disclosures

 Dear Phyllis,

-Reading your weekly question and answers I haven’t seen one on real estate disclosures.
+Reading your weekly questions and answers, I encountered a question on real estate disclosures.
 I am in the midst of selling a home in Glendale.
-I acquired this property through foreclosure and it has always been a rental, I have never lived there.
-In my listing contract I noted: “Home sold as is, with no seller repairs or warranties”.
+I acquired this property through foreclosure, and it has always been a rental, I have never lived there.
+In my listing contract, I noted: “Home sold as is, with no seller repairs or warranties”.
 This was also reiterated to the buyer in their counter offer.

 Dear Bill,